bhavanki/titubate/README.md

   has access to test data.
 The example above is composed of `CallableNodes`;
   the node IDs are the class names of the corresponding `CallableAction`s to run.

+### The END Node

+The special node with ID "END" is a dummy node for the end of the test.
+When crafting a test graph, use edges to "END" to terminate the test normally.
+If the only edge from a node leads to "END", it can be omitted (i.e., a node with no outgoing edges implicitly leads to "END").

 ## Environment, State, and Properties